Skip to Main Content

 Evaluating Experience on a Small Island

 Ask for a production list and examine the scale, format, and recency of previous work.
-Malta's film industry is specialised — a fixer with deep experience in water-tank shoots and period-drama logistics brings different strengths than one focused on commercial and branded content.
+Malta's film industry is specialty — a fixer with deep experience in water-tank shoots and period-drama logistics brings different strengths than one focused on commercial and branded content.
 Look for experience that matches your production's needs.
 Request references and contact them directly, asking specifically about problem-solving under pressure, communication quality, budget accuracy, and whether the referring production would return to Malta with the same fixer.
-On an island this small, a fixer's track record is their most valuable asset, and any serious professional will share it willingly.
+On an island this small, a fixer's track record is their most valuable asset, and any serious pro will share it willingly.

 Confirming Professional Infrastructure